ZephSibley/mwr-challenge/mwr-challenge-spa/README.md

 I needed to use a library for the stock chart so I brought in Recharts. <br>
 This library is built to synergise with React, and has better documentation than the alternative; Victoryjs.

-### Basic Security Features
+### Additional Basic Security Features
-I have included Helmetjs to provide some basic security features.<br>
+Helmetjs to provides some basic security features to augment the use of the backend framework Expressjs.<br>
 X Frame Options has been set to deny, so that the webpage cannot be put into an iframe, helping prevent clickjacking attacks.
 Can be set to "allow" or "sameorigin". <br>
 The Strict-Transport-Security header has been set to keep users on HTTPS, will not force users to switch to HTTPS.
 Forcing HTTPS prevents the server running locally.
 Will pursue if I set up my own url/SSL <br>
-The app will also not sniff MIME types in order to prevent an attack whereby content types are faked in order to trick the browser into executing a malicious script
+The app will also not sniff MIME types in order to prevent an attack whereby content types are faked in order to trick the browser into executing a malicious script <br>
 For a full list of the default features, see https://github.com/helmetjs/helmet

 <br>
 <br>